Skip to main content

 Viewing Data in a Dashboard

-Once you’ve enabled session replay and recorded user sessions on your site, you can visualize session data and frustration signals within a dashboard to see frustration trends over time and explore insights about where peak frustration is occurring for specific web experiences.
+In addition to Digital Assist, you can visualize your Digital Experience data using CX Dashboards.
+Report on session data and frustration signals within a dashboard to see frustration trends over time and explore insights about where peak frustration is occurring for specific web experiences.

 Data can be used in the Digital Opportunities Widget, or added to widgets in existing dashboards.